 - Do not unexpectedly change your speed when driving and keep pace with other vehicles while obeying the speed limit to avoid accidents.

 - Always use your rear and side mirrors to check the roadway and spot other vehicles before merging or changing lanes.

 - Always use your turn signal to indicate your intent to merge or change lanes.
 Give other drivers enough time to see your signal and make adjustments before you begin your move.

 - Do not tailgate vehicles driving in front of you.
 Leave ample space between your vehicle and those ahead of you to avoid a rear-end collision due to sudden stopping or slowing down.

 Contact A Trusted Attorney for Help

 If you were injured in a merging car accident, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
-The New Jersey car accident lawyers of Lynch Law Firm will review your case and help you pursue the maximum compensation you deserve.
+The New Jersey car accident lawyers of Lynch Law Firm, PC will review your case and help you pursue the maximum compensation you deserve.

 Request a free, no obligation consultation with our legal team today.
 There are no upfront fees and payment is only due if we recover compensation on your behalf.

 Call (800) 518-0508 for help with your claim today.